rothos/choice/index.md

 Manifestation is the movement of feeling into form.
 Attaching to a specific form of manifestation is to realize disappointment.
 In creation and manifestation, the resulting realized form will always be different than expected.
 Creation is cooperative and always involves more than self.

-To remain attached to only one specific form and to discard or reject all others is to suffer an obsession, and in this way, discontinuity and pain; the distribution of acceptance and awareness is not equi-tempered<a class='footnote' href='#footnote-00x'>[1]</a>.
+To remain attached to only one specific form and to discard or reject all others is to suffer an obsession, and in this way, discontinuity and pain; the distribution of acceptance and awareness is not equi-tempered[[For example, a depressed person must let go of the expected form of realization of their love in order to return to the essence and deep inner nature of that love.]].
 To let go of attachment to outer form allows for an acceptance of inner feeling (inner attachment).
 When the channels of feeling are opened, love can flow outward again and manifest as new and different forms.

 The peak strength of the feelings and emotions aroused will be in proportion to both the acuteness of the conflict of one's commonly held ideas and beliefs and the degree of contextual importance with which those beliefs are involved in one's life.